allenjosephs/gym-plan-backend/readme.md

 ## New skills I learned during the process of creating this project
 - Python decorators
 - JSON Web Tokens
+- Django many-to-many with custom `through` table
+- Django admin customization with inlines and list_display

 ## References
 The following resources were vital in assisting me with successfully implementing various aspects of this application.